wednesday-solutions/automated-dora-metrics/readme.md

 ---

+#### Sample CI Pipeline to integrate into your production release workflow can be found [here](https://github.com/wednesday-solutions/automated-delivery-metrics/blob/main/.github/workflows/calculate-metrics.yml)

 #### Structure of target-metrics.yaml

 The target-metrics.yaml file defines the metrics you want to calculate and track.
 Customize the metrics and their associated IDs according to your project's needs.